open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Extensions.Hosting/README.md

 Library authors may want to configure the OpenTelemetry `TracerProvider` and register application services to provide more complex features.
-This can be accomplished concisely by using the `GetServices` extension inside of an `TracerProviderBuilder` extension method like this:
+This can be accomplished concisely by using the `TracerProviderBuilder.GetServices` extension method inside of a more general `TracerProviderBuilder` configuration extension like this:

 ```csharp
 public static class MyLibraryExtensions